 Cleaning small surface areas of mould spots may be possible to do yourself, however, it’s never a solution for serious mould growth.

 A Good Rule of Thumb: DIY mould removal methods are usually ineffective for mould growth larger than the size of your palm.
 In these cases, professional treatment is recommended.

-If you’re going to use DIY remedies such as bleach, vinegar or baking soda, make sure you are wearing protective gear such as a face mask, gloves and eyewear.
+If you’re thinking of trying to remove mould yourself using remedies such as bleach, vinegar or baking soda, make sure you are wearing protective gear such as a face mask, gloves and eyewear.

 Only attempt to remove small patches of mould or mildew and reach out to a professional mould removal service if you smell mould or discover large mould patches.